James Mitose: Kosho Shorei-Ryū Kenpo

 Mitose claimed that he learned martial arts and religion in a Buddhist temple, but his descriptions of organization and practices of the temple do not match those practiced by mainstream Japanese Buddhism.
 It is possible that Mitose came from a heterodox background.
 Mitose often dressed as a Christian minister.
 In "What Is True Self Defense?" he stated that one should practice the dominant religion of whatever country one is in, including its application to martial arts and spiritual practices.
 This book (the original manuscript of his first book was completed and published while he was imprisoned), discourages offensive martial arts techniques completely, presenting its contents as a form of yoga and escape.
 Mitose even writes that karate is "evil."
 The description or lineage Mitose gave for his style also emphasized its Chinese roots.
-As a Japanese-American emigrating to Hawaii in 1935, he might have prudently downplayed the Japanese side of his background.